-At MSU-Northern, we have a vibrant student population, and we offer a variety of clubs, organizations, and social events to help you connect with your peers and form lasting friendships.
+MSU-Northern also places a high priority on student life, and we offer a variety of clubs, organizations, and social events to help you connect with your peers and form lasting friendships.
 Our close-knit community ensures that you will have the opportunity to collaborate with others and build relationships that will benefit you long after graduation.